Skip to main content

 Mechanical Health Check

 Just like we need a health check from time to time, so too does your car.
-A mechanic will check important areas like brakes, tires, oil, lights, heating and your battery to make sure your car is running smoothly.
+A mechanic will check important areas like brakes, tyre pressure, oil, lights, heating and your battery to make sure your car is running smoothly.
 The sooner this is done, the better you’ll feel about winter driving.
 But don’t worry, if worse comes to worst, 24/7 breakdown assistance comes as standard on all of our policies.

 Explore more blogs